PanicStation.org

 Important note

-This is general information, not medical advice.
+This is general information, not medical advice or a diagnosis.
 If bleeding is heavy, you feel very unwell, or you cannot stop the bleeding, seek emergency care right away.

 Additional Resources